brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 15 bht.md

 # Ephesians 4:15 Commentary Help Text

 ## BHT:
-Growth in the Christian faith is not simply about acquiring knowledge or adhering to certain behaviors.
-It is a transformative process where believers become more and more like Christ, both in character and in their relationship with him.
-This growth involves speaking and living out the truth in love, following the example of Christ himself.
-As we grow in our understanding of the truth and in our love for God and others, we become more deeply united with Christ and reflect his image more fully.
+Growing in every department of our spiritual journey, we are to be followers of truth in love.
+Speaking the truth, not just in words, but in our actions and manner, we aim to avoid error and lead others to truth.
+As we incorporate ourselves more and more with Christ, our Head, we become one with him and strive towards the stature of a complete person in him.
+This growth is possible because Christ is the truth, and as we speak and live in truth, we are drawn closer to his image and Spirit.

 ## Choicest Commentary Quotes:
 ### Henry Alford: